-The five days promise to be full ones.
 The days start with a morning press gaggle, at which time the students will be advised of the final schedule and drop-in/call-in guests.
 Action then moves into the newsroom, where work will continue on the conference’s on-line newspaper.
 The middle of the day is devoted to briefings, which are followed by dinner at the Press Club and “Off-the-Record” conversations on issues, personalities and careers with state and national media and political figures.

 The students are here to learn.
 They will be assigned to a beat, working the conference as reporters, producers, bloggers, photographers, and videographers for print and electronic media.
 Students will work on stories, complete interviews, and wrap up news packages under the guidance of experienced faculty and university students.
 The Fitzwater Center Briefings, the conference’s on-line newspaper, will showcase each student’s work.
 In addition, the world will be able to log onto the web and watch a Fitzcast of “The Presidency and The Press: The Week in Review”.